jsams/BPR.jl/README.md

 Up to you to analyze griddf as to whether you need to refine the grid search or select the optimal hyperparamters.

+# TODO
+ * would be best not to store negative examples per user for memory reasons, but how to efficiently choose among them without storing them?
+Sets aren't THAT fast.  benchmarks.jl suggests ~1.5s for 2500 iterations versus 0.02s.
+Not acceptable.
+ * accessing W,H arrays by row instead of by column...whoops
+ * uniform sampling is maybe not quite uniform, read paper to uniform over what.